 In the past couple of years, the clean energy revolution has steadily been gaining ground.
 Aside from transitioning to cleaner, renewable energy sources, a number of countries are also bent on keeping their roads clean by banning combustion engine vehicles.
 With the transportation sector contributing roughly

 Their targets for implementing such an ambitious but not impossible plan, strengthened by a green tax system, is clear.
 “By 2030, heavy-duty vans, 75% of new long-distance buses, and 50% of new trucks must be zero emission vehicles,” according to the

 only the sale of fully-electric cars by 2030.
 The effort is financed by the government.
 “We are going to introduce electric vehicles in a very big way.
 We are going to make electric vehicles self- sufficient like UJALA,” said Piyush Goyal, India’s Minister of Railways and Coal.
 “The idea is that by 2030, not a single petrol or diesel car should be sold in the country.”
 France

 radical changes to the country’s climate goals into motion.
 Part of this is a ban on all petrol and diesel vehicles effective on 2040.
 It’s a step-by-step process, which includes having “a fleet of 2.4 million rechargeable electric and hybrid vehicles, as well as a 3% of NGV heavy duty vehicles” by 2023, according to France’s Ministry of Ecology, Sustainable Development and Energy.
+The U.K.

 If France wants it, then the U.K. wants it to.
 The British have introduced a ban on new diesel and petrol fuel cars by 2040, as part of a $4.06 billion initiative (£3 billion) that trickles down to local councils to improve the nation’s air quality.
 “Poor air quality is the biggest environmental risk to public health in the UK and this government is determined to take strong action in the shortest time possible,”

 Worth adding here are two other nations that have expressed interest in curbing greenhouse emissions from cars — the Netherlands and China.

 In case you’re double-checking if you missed the U.S. in this list, well…you didn’t.
 It’s still a dream.
 For now — or at least the next four years.